dtechterminal/qubo-local-control/README.md

 ### Automatic Discovery (Recommended)

 The integration can automatically discover QUBO devices on your network by listening to MQTT heartbeat messages.
+It automatically detects whether a device is a Smart Plug or Air Purifier based on the device ID prefix.

 1. Go to **Settings** → **Devices & Services**
 2. Click **+ Add Integration**